jkhoel/wasm-next-image-resize/README.md

-# Demo of a NextJS project with a WASM Module for quickly resizing images clientside
+# Demo of a NextJS project with a WASM Module for quickly resizing images client-side

 Shows uploading and resizing an image client-side, but could just as well be ran on a node backend by changing build flags.
 The resizing WASM library is built in rust and can be imported by any process that can run JavaScript.

 > Note that while this project is public, it is still work in progress!
 For now, the WASM Module just returns an identical image.
-But it will resize soon
+But it will resize soon (tm)

+TODO:

+- Accept more formats than just PNGs
+- Actually resize images
+- Link to example showing direct import of module in component, instead of via Context
+- Example of server-side WASM?

 ## Tooling

-This project uses [Wasm-Pack](https://github.com/rustwasm/wasm-pack) to build rust-generated WebAssembly packages with JavaScript interop.
+This project uses [Wasm-Pack](https://github.com/rustwasm/wasm-pack) to build rust-generated WebAssembly packages with JavaScript interop from the NextJS project.
 Wasm-Pack is part of the [rust-wasm](https://github.com/rustwasm/team) group.
-You can find more info by visiting that repo!
+Visit ther repo to learn more!

-It then uses a small NextJS webapp to demo the WASM functions we have written.

-This project uses Context to share the WASM library down the three
+It then uses a small [NextJS](https://nextjs.org/) web-app to demo the WASM functions we have written by exposing our WASM library via the React [Context](https://react.dev/reference/react/useContext).
+Using Context allows us to share one instance of our library between several components in the three, but we could also instantiate the module directly in our component as well.

+The project also uses [Tailwind](https://tailwindcss.com/) for styling.

 ## Development: WASM